"With one word of Zen, you save this cat."

 This story is famous, because it's deeply disturbing.

 Buddhists are not supposed kill any sentient being.
 That's their vow.
 Nansen kills a cat, just to teach his students about the immediate answer to a challenge.

 (By the way, some later commentator said, Nansen didn't kill the cat, he only performed a killing trick.)

-It's a strange Koan nobody will ever understand.
+It's a strange Koan.
+Who will ever understand?

 The original Chinese Goang